douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 ### Future of Programming Paradigms

 The future of programming paradigms is likely to be shaped by ongoing technological advancements, evolving project requirements, and the continuous quest for more efficient and effective software development methods.
-Let\'s explore this future landscape.
+Let's explore this future landscape.

 #### Emerging Paradigms and Concepts